 |deprenar chapelo||[de-e prenar chapelo]||to take off a hat|

-When a preposition is combined with a verb that does not take an object, the object of the preposition can be used as the object of the compound:
+When a preposition is combined with a verb of motion that does not take an object, the object of the preposition can be used as the object of the compound to signify motion toward that object:

 |advenar (ad) konkordo||[venar ad konkordo]||to come to an agreement|